 Instructions

-- Preheat your oven to 350 degrees F. Lightly butter the bottom of a 9 X 13 baking dish.
+- Preheat your oven to 350°F. Lightly butter the bottom of a 9 X 13 baking dish (or a smaller dish if scaling the recipe down).

-- Peel the pears, halve and core them.
-You can core them with a melon baller, with a metal measuring spoon, or with a paring knife, as I do in the video below.
-I like to leave the stems on - they make for a pretty presentation.
-But you can cut them off if you wish.
+- Peel the pears, halve, and core them.
+You can core them with a melon baller, a metal measuring spoon, or - as I usually do - a paring knife.
+I like to leave the stems on as they make for a pretty presentation, but you can cut them off if you wish.
 You can also shave a thin slice off the bottom of each pear half, enabling them to stay upright in the baking dish.

 - In a small bowl, whisk together the butter, vanilla, and cinnamon.
 Brush the pears with the mixture on both sides.

 - Arrange the pears in the prepared baking dish, cut side down.
-Bake them until fork-tender, about 30 minutes per side, basting every 15 minutes with the pan juices.
+Bake them for 30 minutes, flip, and continue baking until fork-tender, for about 30 more minutes.
+Baste them every 15 minutes with the pan juices.

 Notes